majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 It should be noted that all of the experiments have been performed using the same hyperparameters which might skew the results.
 In ideal scenario each network could undergo hyperparameter search and then the results of those would be compared.

-The NMS experiment showed that adjusting the NMS threshold might impact possitively in the system performance.
+The NMS experiment showed that adjusting the NMS threshold impacts possitively in the system performance by reducing the overdetection of objects.

 # 7 Results